tsclay/RAPP/README.md

 In development, the React app lives on the dev server `localhost:3000` that we started with the `npm run start` command, and our PHP API lives on the Apache server `localhost:8888`.
 In production, the Apache server will host both sides.

 Because of this, our API routes for AJAX requests need to change depending on the environment.
-We could configure an env file, but this is more work needed for only one API.

 ### Check out the index.js file